It took only a few stray cancer cells to direct Dr. Amanda Paulovich's research path.

 This novel approach holds the promise of ensuring that only the strongest biomarker candidates will advance down the development pipeline.

-"If the technologies meet their potential, we'll stop treating patients based on population averages," Paulovich said.
+"If the technologies meet their potential, we'll stop treating patients based on population averages," said Paulovich, who holds the Aven Foundation Endowed Chair.
 "The idea behind personalized medicine is figuring out what's the ideal intervention for you, which will cut costs and improve our treatments — that's the ultimate goal.
 If we can make it work, it will have a giant impact."